Understand Your Community Economy. Make Better Decisions. Strengthen Your Community.

 Module 3.
 Condition and Performance of Your Local Economy

-You’ll learn how to keep wealth, income, and jobs within your local economy by understanding how local wealth and local demand are created.
-You’ll be able to identify local strengths and local/regional market opportunities.
-You’ll learn how cooperatives can create both individual and community wealth that sticks.
+You’ll be able to identify local strengths and local/regional market opportunities by understanding the industry structure and occupation mix of your community.
+You’ll learn how anchor institutions like HBCUs and cooperatives can be local engines of economic mobility, growth, and development.
 Using local farms and food systems as the example, you will learn about supply chains, value chains, and location quotients.

 Module 4.
 Understanding Local Supply, Demand, and Industrial Structure

 You’ll learn how to identify exporting and importing industries, determine the competitiveness of local farms/firms, and their capacity to meet local and nonlocal demand.
-You’ll learn how anchor institutions like HBCUs and cooperatives can be local engines of economic mobility, growth, and development.
 You’ll learn about industry and occupation clusters and whether or not your community is ready for the knowledge economy and innovation by understanding how to interpret your community’s innovation index.

 Module 7.
 Exporting and Importing Industries